MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/index.md

 - [Extend on-premises capacity with storage and compute in Azure, and simplify network connectivity to Azure](#extend-on-premises-capacity-with-azure).
 - [Centralize monitoring, governance, configuration, and security across your applications, network, and infrastructure with the help of cloud-intelligent Azure management services](#centrally-manage-your-hybrid-environment-from-azure).

-While you can set up most Azure hybrid services using the Azure portal, a download, and manual configuration, many are integrated directly into Windows Admin Center to provide a simplified setup experience and a server-centric view of the services.
+While you can set up most Azure hybrid services by downloading an app and doing some manual configuration, many are integrated directly into Windows Admin Center to provide a simplified setup experience and a server-centric view of the services.
 Windows Admin Center also provides convenient intelligent hyperlinks to the Azure portal to see connected Azure resources as well as a centralized view of your hybrid environment.

 ## Discover integrated services in the Azure hybrid services tool